 We acquired certain intellectual property by acquisition, including but not limited to, Patent No. D569, 279, titled "Thermostat."
-Patent No. D569279 issued by the USPTO in May 2008 was granted on the ornamental design of a thermostat device and expired in May 2013.
+Patent No. D569279 issued by the USPTO in May 2008 was granted on the ornamental design of a thermostat device and will expire in May of 2022.
 The expiration of this patent could allow third parties to launch competing products.
 While we viewed this patent as valuable, we do not view any single patent as material to the Company as a whole.